jcmincke/jazzml/docs/guide.rst

  Dynamic selection of Decoders
 ------------------------------------

-In some cases, while the document is being decoded, it might be useful to select the next decoder to apply based on an already decoded value.
+In some cases, it might be useful to dynamically select the next Decoder to apply based on an already decoded value.

-For that, you can use the `then()` method.
+For that, you can use the ``then()`` method.

-If we have a document which contains versioned data, a possible solution is:
+If we have a document which contains versioned data, a possible solution to decode it is:

 .. code:: python